 Coyle suggests that psychological safety is the foundation of culture, which includes close physical proximity, eye contact, physical touch, short, energetic exchanges, high levels of mixing, few interruptions, lots of questions, intensive, active listening, humor, laughter, and small, attentive courtesies (thank you, opening doors, etc).
 These belonging cues help to answer the question, “Am I safe here?”
 Edmondson broadly defines psychological safety as a climate in which people are comfortable expressing and being themselves.
 When people have psychological safety at work, they feel comfortable sharing concerns and mistakes without fear of embarrassment or retribution.
 They are confident that they can speak up and won’t be humiliated, ignored, or blamed.
 They know they can ask questions when they are unsure about something.
 They tend to trust their colleagues.

-Educators, parents, and supportive adults need to create conditions and operate under the lens that the foundational needs of students are directly related to the academic success of students as well as helping them acquire the knowledge, skills, and dispositions to thrive in life.
+Educators, parents, and supportive adults need to create conditions and operate under the lens that the foundational needs of students and teachers are directly related to academic success!

 Written by elementary school teachers and aligned with developmentally appropriate practices, the elementary curriculum focuses on foundational life skills and reflects the complexity of processes for each grade level.

 Our curriculum includes over 60 lessons with hands-on activities, topic-based reflection prompts, engaging discussions, videos, read-alouds, downloadable and printable graphic organizers, and integrated deep learning opportunities